av025/Frontend-Learning/30. Dom Manipulation with Todo App/01. Lesson One/README.md

-# Lesson One - Introduction to DOM Manipulation
+# Lesson One - Introduction to DOM Manipulation : DOM , CSSOM and Render Tree

 We see on websites that there are buttons—when we click on them, a dialog box opens or the page navigates to another section.
 On websites, we also interact with our keyboard, like when filling out a form.
 In some websites, we see beautiful and interactive animations.
 All of this is possible because of JavaScript manipulating the DOM.

 JavaScript was created by Brendan Eich with the specific purpose of enabling interactions in the browser—such as manipulating web page content dynamically, handling events, and creating responsive experiences.
 DOM manipulation is one of the key reasons JavaScript was born.

----

 ## What is DOM?